 Forgiveness brings freedom.

 Forgiveness is far more than a feeling.
-If you wait until you FEEL like forgiving someone, you may be waiting forever.
+If you wait until you feel like forgiving someone, you may be waiting forever.
 Forgiveness is not a feeling that overcomes us; it is a choice.
 If you are nursing old wounds from your childhood, you can choose today to forgive.
-Each day thereafter when those old grudges rear their heads, you can remind yourself that you have chosen to forgive.
+Each day thereafter, when those old grudges rear their heads, you can remind yourself that you have chosen to forgive.
 By making this daily decision with your head, you allow time for your heart to catch up with your choice and agree.
-In time, your heart will reflect the fact that your anger and hurt have completely dissipated all because you chose to forgive when forgiveness was the last thing in the world you felt like doing.
+In time, your heart will reflect the fact that your anger and hurt have completely dissipated—all because you chose to forgive when forgiveness was the last thing in the world you felt like doing.

 Dwelling on the past makes us embittered and continues to fuel anger and hurt.
 Choosing to forgive brings freedom.
 Deliverance from the pain of the past is available.
-All you need to do is to choose to forgive.
+All you need to do is choose to forgive.

 Take the first step.